 (2) Represents the current determination of fair value as of June 30, 2018 utilizing a similar technique as us in accordance with ASC 820.
-However, the determination of such fair (2) Represents the current determination of him value as of state 30, 2010 duitizing a similar tectivalue is not included in our Board of Directors' valuation process described elsewhere herein.(3) This investment is held by both us and SLF JV I as of June 30, 2018.
+However, the determination of such fair value is not included in our Board of Directors' valuation process described elsewhere herein.

+(3) This investment is held by both us and SLF JV I as of June 30, 2018.